 As previously discussed, for adults the main contributing factors of sleep apnea are weight, neck circumference and age, whereas for children the most common cause is enlarged tonsils and/or adenoids.
 If these tissues are enlarged, they can contribute to difficulty breathing during the day and even more so when they are relaxed at nighttime, in the same way OSA occurs in adults.
 Childhood obesity is also a risk factor for older children and teens, aged 12-18 years.
 The more fatty tissues in the throat, the more likely that breathing will also be impaired.

-In this blog, we have only really scratched the surface of the importance of treating sleep apnea.
+In this blog, we have explained what causes sleep apnea in adults and other ages.
+We have highlighted the importance of treating sleep apnea.
 However, one thing is clear — the earlier the diagnosis, the better the prognosis.
 Leaving this disease unmanaged can result in a much reduced quality of life, a plethora of other secondary health issues, a lack of motivation or productivity in work or school and can be detrimental to personal or family relationships.